The Online Citizen

 The Online Citizen is a blogging platform based in Taiwan.
 Founded in December 2006 by Andrew Loh and Remy Choo Zheng Xi in Singapore, it is known for its political activism.
 It describes itself as a group of advocacy journalists who report on topics not generally covered by the mainstream media.

 History

 In 2011, the Singapore Registry of Political Donations gazetted the platform as a political organization, noting that the editors of the website organized online and offline campaigns to change legislation and government policies.
 Under the Political Donations Act, political entities cannot receive funds from foreign contributors and anonymous contributions above SGD 5000.
 In 2014, the website registered for a class license, which was regulated under the Broadcast Act.
 It meant that it had to "undertake not to receive foreign funding for its provision, management and, or, operation as part of the registration".

 2018-2022: Defamation cases and closure

-In February 2018, TOC was de-gazetted as a "political association", as it was ran by only one person – editor Terry Xu, who has been responsible for the development of content since 2011, when its core team of editors left.
+In February 2018, TOC was de-gazetted as a "political association", as it was run by only one person – editor Terry Xu, who has been responsible for the development of content since 2011, when its core team of editors left.